 Tell us more about your career background and when you thought of becoming an SE.

-What are the advantages of our dental mills?
+What are the advantages of our service and support?

 There are many customers in the dental laboratory industry who use products from overseas manufacturers, but I notice that many of them are concerned about how much support is available if the products develop problems.
-In this regard, the DWX series offers excellent reliability, and there is a high level of satisfaction among customers as SEs with in-depth experience with the product are always on hand to provide technical support in a courteous manner.
+In this regard, there is a high level of satisfaction among customers as SEs with in-depth experience with the product are always on hand to provide technical support in a courteous manner.